Cancer of unknown primary

 Tips for easing nausea

-Lack of appetite is a common problem faced by people with CUP.
-Some people don't feel like eating because of stress from the diagnosis and treatment.
-The treatment may also change the way food tastes or smells.
-You might also not want to eat much if you are feeling sick (nauseated) or have a sore mouth.
-These problems can often be treated, so let your treatment team know.
+You might also not want to eat much if you are feeling sick (nauseated) or have a sore mouth or oral thrush infection.
+These problems can often be managed, so let your treatment team know.

 Tips for when you don't feel like eating